 He is the founder and medical director of Jacksonville Center for Reproductive Medicine.
 Together with his colleagues, he aims to help couples achieve pregnancy using a less invasive and more natural approach as much as possible.
 Additionally, he is an assistant professor and teaches obstetrics and gynecology residents at the University of Florida.

-He has written chapters in numerous OB-GYN and reproductive endocrinology writings on topics such as endometriosis, treatment of female infertility and treatment of male associated infertility.1 Professional organizations of which Dr. Fox is a member include the American Society for Reproductive Medicine, the American College of Obstetricians and Gynecologists and several others.2
+He has written chapters in numerous OB-GYN and reproductive endocrinology publications having to do with topics such as endometriosis, treatment of female infertility, and treatment of male associated infertility.1 Professional organizations of which Dr. Fox is a member include the American Society for Reproductive Medicine, the American College of Obstetricians and Gynecologists and several others.2

 Medically reviewed articles